Autodesk-Forge/forge-api-java-client/README.md

 // Initialize the 2-legged OAuth 2.0 client, and optionally set specific scopes.
 // If you omit scopes, the generated token will have all scope permissions.
+// If you set the autoRefresh to true, the access token, if expired, will be refreshed automatically.
 OAuth2TwoLegged oauth2TwoLegged = new OAuth2TwoLegged(CLIENT_ID, CLIENT_SECRET, scopes, true);
 Credentials twoLeggedCredentials = oauth2TwoLegged.authenticate();
 ```